Learning To Let Go of What You Cannot Control is the Path to Happiness

 The path to happiness is one of learning to let go of what you cannot control…and celebrating the life you have.
 It involves both surrender and gratitude, and allows you to accept “what is” without the despair of holding onto “what could have been.”

 In a previous article, Seven Reasons Why Letting Go Is the Key to Happiness, I shared the benefits of learning to let go of what you can’t control, and how letting go will free you up to achieve authentic happiness.
 In this article, I’m going to share how to do that.
-If you don’t publish the other article first, remove this paragraph.

 It’s important to recognize that all your desires are created out of your beliefs about what you need to be happy…and that no one thing can make you happy, no matter how strong your attachment to that thing or person may be.